 The helicopter industry is highly competitive.
-There are, however, competitive factors that provide advantages and in some instances barriers to entry, particularly access to appropriate facilities in strategic locations.
-Customers tend to rely heavily on existing relationships, and seek operators with established safety records and knowledge of the operating environment.
+There are, however, factors that provide advantages and in some instances barriers to entry, particularly customer certification and access to appropriate facilities in strategic locations.
+Customers tend to rely heavily on existing relationships and seek operators with established safety records and knowledge of the operating environment.

 We are one of the largest helicopter companies operating in the U.S. Gulf of Mexico and one of the largest operating in Alaska.
-In the U.S. Gulf of Mexico, we have many competitors, the three largest being: Bristow Group Inc. ("Bristow"), PHI, Inc. and Rotorcraft Leasing Company LLC.
-Several customers in the U.S. Gulf of Mexico operate their own helicopter fleets in addition to smaller companies that offer services similar to ours.
-In Alaska, we compete against a large number of operators, including Evergreen Helicopters Inc., PHI, Inc. and Bristow.
-In Brazil and other international regions where we operate, there could be several major competitors depending on the region.
-Our primary competitors in Brazil consist of Lider Aviação Holding S.A., OMNI Táxi Aéreo Ltda., Senior Taxi Aéreo Executivo Ltda. and Brazilian Helicopter Services Taxi Aéreo Ltda.
+In the U.S. Gulf of Mexico, we have many competitors, the three largest being Bristow Group Inc. ("Bristow"), PHI, Inc. and Rotorcraft Leasing Company LLC.
+Some oil and gas customers in the U.S. Gulf of Mexico operate their own helicopter fleets in addition to smaller companies that offer services similar to ours.
+In Alaska, we compete against a large number of operators including Erickson Air-Crane, Inc. and PHI, Inc. In international markets, there could be several major competitors depending on th e region.
+Our primary competitors in Brazil consist of Lider Aviação Holding S.A., OMNI Táxi Aéreo Ltda., and Brazilian Helicopter Services Taxi Aéreo Ltda.